 One Day in Vilnius

 Morning: Vilnius Old Town

-Of course there is nothing stopping you from exploring Vilnius Old Town on your own!
+Of course there is nothing stopping you from exploring on your own during your one day in Vilnius!
 I’m sitting behind my computer screen, so I can’t really stop you from doing anything.
 But I do suggest taking a walking tour of Vilnius Old Town with a local guide on this One Day in Vilnius.
 I always try to take a walking tour as soon as I arrive in a new city.
 It’s the best way to learn funny stories and odd facts about a place.